- The Ultimate Guide to Objections in Mock Trial - March 4, 2017

-This prompt is challenging because unlike most, it doesn’t ask any specific questions – the only explicit guidance you’re given is to reflect on your own interests and experiences and respond (in 250 words).
-But how to respond?
+This prompt is challenging because unlike most, it doesn’t ask any specific questions — the only explicit guidance you’re given is to reflect on your own interests and experiences and respond (in 250 words).
+But how do you respond?
 Thankfully, Bowdoin gives us some clues throughout this prompt about what they’d like to see in an essay for this prompt.

 Understanding the Question

 Firstly, you should notice that Bowdoin is asking you to respond to this prompt “in an effort to understand your interests and aspirations for college.”
 There are two things to consider here: first, that the school wants to learn more about your interests, and second, that they want to understand what you hope to eventually accomplish in college, and how a Bowdoin education will allow you to do so.
 Thus, in writing your essay, your primary objective should be to clearly describe what you intend to study and why the college is the best place for you to study it.

 The fact that these three aspects of the Bowdoin College experience –“Intellectual Engagement,” the “Common Good,” and “Connection to Place” — are highlighted here is also significant.
 These are clearly three qualities of which the school is extremely proud and of which they hope students will take the fullest advantage.
 Before writing, you should make an effort to research how each of these factors into the student experience.
 This will help you later on when determining which of the three factors will be most important to you in achieving your goals at the college.